 The Caribbean: St. Maarten, St. Lucia, Barbados, Martinique, St. Kitts & Nevis, St. Thomas, The Bahamas

-March 7-18, 2018.
-We toured parts of the Caribbean again in March, 2018, cruising on a new and huge liner with several friends from Tallahassee.
+We toured parts of the Caribbean again in March, 2018, cruising on Holland America Line with several friends from Tallahassee.
 Although we had visited St. Maarten, St. Lucia, and Martinique back in 1977, we always realize there are new things to learn, and 40 years is a long time for many changes to take place.
 Also, we had never been to the other islands included in this cruise.
 The itinerary included three days at sea and the following ports of call from Fort Lauderdale, Florida: Philipsburg, Sint Maarten; Castries, Saint Lucia; Bridgetown, Barbados; Fort-de-France, Martinique; Basseterre, Saint Kitts; St. Thomas, U.S. Virgin Islands; and Half Moon Cay, Bahamas.

-Baltic adventure: Denmark, Norway, Germany, Estonia, Russia, Finland, and Sweden (followed by a week in Copenhagen).
+Denmark, Norway, Germany, Estonia, Russia, Finland, and Sweden (followed by a week in Copenhagen): A Baltic Adventure

-August 27-September 15, 2018.
 In August we went on a cruise of the Baltic Sea, from the western end to St. Petersburg at the easternmost end.
 Beginning in Copenhagen, the cruise ship headed northwest to Oslo, where we met up with two Tallahassee friends who were spending their summer in Norway.
 From there we spent a day in northern Germany, then on to Tallinn, Estonia, for a day.
 The old town section of Tallinn is a wonderful region to visit, with its many high church spires, medieval walls, and other intriguing sites.
 St. Petersburg was very interesting, with its numerous canals, churches, modern architecture near the sea (see photo of the Lakhta Center), and its fabulous museums and palaces.
 On the return we spent a day in Helsinki, which I had visited in 1985 during an ICTM conference.
 The next stop was Stockholm, where we strolled around, trying to see sites we had not visited when we were there in 1985 and again in 2014.

 Travels in 2019